Dr. Darlene DelPrato, Ph.D., R.N., Director of Nursing

 Dr. Del Vecchio-Gilbert is a board certified pediatric nurse practitioner for which her clinical practice includes pediatrics, pediatric hematology/oncology, and pediatric palliative and end-of-life care.
 She is board certified in pain management, pediatric oncology, and advanced hospice and palliative care.
 Dr. Del Vecchio-Gilbert holds a doctorate of nursing practice from Simmons College, an M.S. in Nursing from Emory University, and a B.S. in Nursing from the University of Rhode Island.

-Dr. Carol Patton, Dr.PH, RN, FNP-BC, CRNP, CNE, Associate Professor
+Dr. Carol Patton, Dr.PH, RN, FNP-BC, CRNP, CNE, Adjunct Professor

 Dr. Patton is an ANCC certified family nurse practitioner and maintains a clinical practice as well as being an NLN Certified Nurse Educator (CNE).
 Dr. Patton earned a B.S. in nursing degree from Pennsylvania State University, an M.S. in primary care nursing from West Virginia University and a Doctoral Degree in Public Health (Dr.PH) from the University of Pittsburgh School of Public Health with emphasis in Health Services Administration.

 New England Tech is institutionally accredited by the New England Association of Schools and Colleges (NEASC) Commission on Institutions of Higher Education.
-The RN to BS Nursing program is a candidate for accreditation by the National League for Nursing Accrediting Commission.
-Additionally, the National League for Nursing Accrediting Commission (NLNAC) has awarded New England Institute of Technology NLNAC accreditation for its RN program, the Associate of Science in Nursing.
+The RN to BSN program is a candidate for accreditation by the Accreditation Commission for Education in Nursing (ACEN).
+Candidacy is the first step toward ACEN accreditation.
+The Accreditation Commission for Education in Nursing (ACEN) has awarded New England Institute of Technology full ACEN accreditation for its Associate in Science in Nursing program.